 In 2021 the first year of ecological monitoring was undertaken by aMER and will establish a comprehensive ecological baseline for the area and represents the first year of a long term monitoring program in Berwickshire.
-This work will address data deficiencies to further the understanding of the habitats and important species in Berwickshire and ultimately will support future management of the MPAs moving forward.
+This work will address data deficiencies to further the understanding of the habitats and important species in Berwickshire and ultimately will support and inform future management of the MPAs moving forward.

 Towed and baited underwater video were deployed across areas inside and outside the different MPA designations to assess the sessile and mobile reef associated assemblages.